conda/conda/docs/source/install/config.rst

 =============

-The conda configuration file  (.condarc) is an OPTIONAL runtime configuration file which allows heavy users to configure various aspects of conda, such as which channels it searches for packages, proxy settings, environment directories, etc.
+The conda configuration file  (.condarc) is an OPTIONAL runtime configuration file which allows advanced users to configure various aspects of conda, such as which channels it searches for packages, proxy settings, environment directories, etc.

 A .condarc file is not included by default, but it is automatically created in